kernelorg-mirror/linux_kernel_git_djwong_xfs-linux/Documentation/admin-guide/xfs.rst

 	references and returns timed-out AGs back to the free stream pool.

+  fs.xfs.inode_gc_delay
+	(Units: centiseconds   Min: 1  Default: 200  Max: 360000)
+	The amount of time to delay garbage collection of inodes that have been closed or have been unlinked from the directory tree.
+	Garbage collection here means clearing speculative preallocations from linked files and freeing unlinked inodes.
+A higher value here enables more batching at a cost of delayed reclamation of incore inodes.

   fs.xfs.speculative_prealloc_lifetime
 	(Units: seconds   Min: 1  Default: 300  Max: 86400)
 	The interval at which the background scanning for inodes